flowdock/api-docs/docs/how-to-create-bidirectional-integrations.md

 ## Receiving UpdateActions

-The basic premise is to securely authenticate the user in the target system (your application) using their Flowdock user ID and then perform the actions as the user (and update the thread in Flowdock).
+The basic premise is to securely authenticate the user in the target system (your application) using their CA Flowdock user ID and then perform the actions as the user (and update the thread in CA Flowdock).

-Below is an example Ruby on Rails controller action for receiving an UpdateAction request from Flowdock.
+Below is an example Ruby on Rails controller action for receiving an UpdateAction request from CA Flowdock.

 ```ruby
   def assign_to_me